olefasting/rust_rpg_toolkit/docs/actors.md

 All of an actor's primary stats, `strength`, `dexterity`, `constitution`, `intelligence`, `willpower` and `charisma`, are what determines all the derived attributes, like `maximum_health`, `carry_capacity`, `move_speed`, as well as the view distance and, in the future, the range at which they can react to another actor's `NoiseLevel`.
-When instantiating n actor node, these will be contained in an `ActorStats` struct, under the nodes `stats` field.
+When instantiating an actor node, these will be contained in an `ActorStats` struct, under the nodes `stats` field.

 ```rust